youpy/mac-key_code/README.md

 # mac-key_code

-A library for key code for mac.
+A key code library for mac.
 It supports any keyboard layouts such as QWERTY, Dvorak etc.

 It is based on http://stackoverflow.com/q/1918841